giwrish/salesforce-interview-prep/12 Architectural Patterns.md

 - Method overloading - compile time polymorphism.
 - Method overriding - run time polymorphism.
 - SOQL TYPEOF - Runtime polymorphism exmple : https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_typeof.htm
+SELECT Name FROM Account
+WHERE CreatedById IN
+    (
+    SELECT
+        TYPEOF Owner
+            WHEN User THEN Id
+            WHEN Group THEN CreatedById
+        END
+    FROM CASE
+    )
 - Why Method Overloading is not possible by changing the return type of method only?
 Because of ambiguity, see below exmaple
 ```